Venafi/vault-pki-monitor-venafi/README.md

 ## Quickstart

-1. Read about Vault plugin system https://www.vaultproject.io/docs/internals/plugins.html
+1. Read about the Hashicorp Vault plugin system https://www.vaultproject.io/docs/internals/plugins.html

-1. Download the plugin binary from releases page and make it executable
+1. From the command line download the plugin zip package for your OS and unzip it to bin/ folder
     ```
-    curl -L -o bin/venafi-pki-import https://github.com/arykalin/test-import/releases/download/0.0.5/venafi-pki-import
+    wget https://github.com/Venafi/vault-pki-monitor-venafi/releases/download/0.0.2/vault-pki-monitor-venafi_0.0.3_linux.zip && unzip vault-pki-monitor-venafi_0.0.3_linux.zip
-    chmod +x bin/venafi-pki-import
+    mv vault-pki-monitor-venafi bin/vault-pki-monitor-venafi
     ```

-1. Configure your Vault to use plugin_directory where you download the plugin.
+1. Configure your Hashicorp Vault to use plugin_directory where you download the plugin.
 Use vault-config.hcl from this repo as example.

 1. Start your Vault.
 If you don't have working configuration you can start it in dev mode:
     ```